What is Fasting?

 Prayer and Fasting - Ps Ashley Evans

-Be inspired as you hear Ps Ashley’s testimony of the power of prayer and fasting in his life and how prayer and fasting bring supernatural encounters with God and vision for our lives.
+Be inspired as you hear Ps Ashley’s testimony of the power of prayer and fasting in his life and how prayer and fasting can bring supernatural encounters with God and vision for our lives.

 Notes From Ps Ashley's Message